-The regular price for VideoStudio Ultimate is $99.99 (currently on sale for $69.99), and VideoStudio Pro is $79.99 (currently on sale of $63.99), which is about as cheap as you’ll get in the world of video editing programs.
-You’d be hard pressed to find one more cost effective.
+The regular price for VideoStudio Ultimate is $99.99, and VideoStudio Pro is $79.99, which is about as cheap as you’ll get in the world of video editing programs.
+You’d be hard-pressed to find one more cost-effective.

 Ease of Use: 4/5

 Corel is extremely intuitive and completely painless to learn, but the interface is not as quick or responsive that of its competitors.
 If I were to grade the ease of use based purely on the UI and UX of the program, then it would get a 5-star rating.
 However, for being such a lightweight program, the editing process was often choppy and the preview window was prone to lag.

 The software tutorials are readily accessible and extremely effective.
 The Welcome tab makes learning how to use the program a dream.
 They are the best I’ve ever seen.

 The most direct competitor is Cyberlink PowerDirector.
 You can read my review of PowerDirector here.
 The two programs are priced about the same and are targeted towards beginners.
 I found PowerDirector even easier to use than VideoStudio — which is not a knock on Corel, but a testament to the amazing UI of PowerDirector.
 Both programs are extremely clean and effective, but the major advantage to PowerDirector is that the program never lags or slows down.